tc10815/BronxZooGuide/readme.md

 The Bronx Zoo doesn’t have an audio tour or anything like it (closest thing is founder William Temple Hornaday’s 1899 Guide to the New York Zoological Park; read here  https://babel.hathitrust.org/cgi/pt?id=uc1.c045667025 ).
 We’d like our audio guide to include both historical information about the park (which is weirdly hard to find except in primary sources like newspaper archives and Hornaday’s book; possibly because of scandals in its history – they did lots of things that wouldn’t be okay by today’s standards although they were progressive at the time) and information about the animals taken from the Encyclopedia of Life (eol.org) and Wikipedia (their information isn’t always reliable but it’s not copyrighted and worth using as long as you double check)

 ![Screenshot 2](https://github.com/jrandtc/UnofficialBronxZooAudioTour/blob/master/images/planning/drawing2.jpg) ![Screenshot 1](https://github.com/jrandtc/UnofficialBronxZooAudioTour/blob/master/images/planning/drawing1.jpg)
+Screenshot 1                                                  Screenshot 2
 ## Design ##

 When the app opens, the user is presented with a scrollable list of nearby animals and structures with arrows pointing towards them, as pictured above in screenshot 1.
 If the user taps an animal or empty structure, they go to an information page with detailed information about the animal/structure with audio they can listen to about it, as pictured in screenshot 2.

 If the user taps one of the 7 structures containing animals in the first list (e.g. Mouse House, World of Birds, Reptile World), a second list of all the animals inside that structure will appear in order of where they are found in the building, from entrance to exit.
 A stub of these animals can be clicked for limited additional information (no custom content, but links and a picture)

-Finally, there will be a little search bar on top of the first list (screenshot 1, not pictured), that will allow users to find specific animals they are looking for, but any criteria hard coded in the XML, such as names or binomial nomenclature.
+Finally, there will be a little search bar on top of the first list (screenshot 1, not pictured), that will allow users to find specific animals they are looking for, but any criteria hard coded in the XML, such as names, family, class or binomial nomenclature.
+When text is added to the search box, the list automatically filters to only include animals, structures or structures containing the animals matching the new filter.

 ## 1. What is/are the problem/s you want to solve?
 Please provide background based on research.